 Many academics are fearful of upsetting managers and politicians by expressing controversial opinions.
 Afraid to challenge mainstream thought, many pursue self-censorship.

 Academics For Academic Freedom (AFAF) was founded in late 2006 as a campaigning group for all lecturers, academic-related staff, students and researchers who wanted to defend unimpeded inquiry and expression.
-It began with a statement of Academic Freedom which lecturers and others could sign but has since taken up the case for free speech and academic freedom around the world.
+It began with a statement of Academic Freedom which lecturers and others could sign but has since taken up the case for free speech and academic freedom throughout the UK and Ireland.
 AFAF is also heavily involved in case work much of which never hits the headlines.